 - Then, we will choose the Line chart from the Chart group.

 - Look at the chart.

 There are four lines in the chart.
-The legend is indicating different lines.
+The legend indicates different lines.

 Step 4: Format the Graph as Risk Burndown Chart

 Now, we will customize the chart for better understanding.

 - First, we will customize the horizontal axis.
 Select the horizontal axis and press the right button of the mouse.

 - Choose Select Data… from the Context Menu.